How did Oasis get started?

 The right properties in the right areas.
 We choose only our favorite neighborhoods and very select group of homes in a given city.
 We’re essentially eliminating the guesswork about what you’re going to find when you show up.

 Friendly, in-the-know, local support.
 The key being local.
-There is a big difference in calling a help desk in Montreal or San Francisco and calling someone who is down the street and can be there at your property in 20 minutes.
+There is a big difference in calling a help desk in Madrid or San Francisco and calling someone who is down the street and can be there at your property in 20 minutes.

 Unique, insider experiences.
 The idea that we actually operate our own private clubs in some of our destinations blows people away.
 It enables us to offer travelers a totally different window on that city.